AliceO2Group/analysis-framework/docs/07-tutorials/README.md

 ---
-sort: 9
+sort: 8
 title: Tutorials
 ---

 # Tutorials

-There is a number of example tasks available at the AliceO2 software repository on github.com under [O2Physics/Tutorials/src/](https://github.com/AliceO2Group/O2Physics/tree/master/Tutorials/src/).
+There are a number of example tasks available at the AliceO2 software repository on github.com under [O2Physics/Tutorials/src/](https://github.com/AliceO2Group/O2Physics/tree/master/Tutorials/src/).
 It is ready-to-use code which you can run or copy to your own tasks and modify